mbiss10/protocol/README.md

 };
 ```

-Signers also become inactive if their custody address become inactive, which happens when the user transfer their fid to another Ethereum address.
+Signers also become inactive if their custody address becomes inactive, which happens when the user transfers their fid to another Ethereum address.
 Inactive signers are still considered valid for a period of 60 minutes after their custody address becomes inactive after which they are evicted.
 The grace period allows users to transfer their custody address and preserve their history by re-authorizing the same signers from the new address.

 ```mermaid
 graph TD